jmtilli/stirmake/README.md

 * https://github.com/jmtilli/fastdiv
 * https://github.com/jmtilli/jmalloc

-Some of them, like jmalloc, fastdiv, mploop are very simple.
+Some of them, like jmalloc, mploop and rlctrans are very simple.
 There are submodules in nmsynproxy, ldpairwall, cghcpcli, stirmake and caj.
 Also camftpd has an external submodule with GNU make based build system that is invoked from stirmake, showing the interoperability of stirmake with GNU make.

-Of these, nmsynproxy, ldpairwall, cghcpcli, pptk and yale use programmatic creation of rules, eliminating a lot of boilerplate explicitly specified rules.
+Of these, nmsynproxy, ldpairwall, cghcpcli, pptk, yale and fastdiv use programmatic creation of rules, eliminating a lot of boilerplate explicitly specified rules.

 ## LuaJIT integration